-Utah Coal Production in 1948 -- An article from the Helper Journal newspaper of March 3, 1949.
+Utah Coal Production in 1948 -- A list of Utah coal mines taken from an article in the Helper Journal newspaper of March 3, 1949.

 Utah Coal -- Google map of the sites and locations for Utah coal mines and rail loadouts.

-Utah Geological Survey Coal page -- An index page for coal information at the State of Utah's Division of Natural Resources.
+Utah Geological Survey Coal Permit Files -- An index page for coal information at the State of Utah's Division of Natural Resources.

 Utah Railway -- Information about Utah Railway, known as Utah Coal Railway for a very brief time.